jruwaard/aph_ema_handbook/docs/mood.md

 In order to make sure all constructs of interest are measured, you can also consider including a number of specific mood items in your EMA questionnaire, rather than one general unipolar item or one bipolar item.
-For example, you can ask respondents "How depressed are you feeling right now" and "How anxious are you feeling right now [@Starr2012].
+For example, you can ask respondents *"How depressed are you feeling right now?"* and *"How anxious are you feeling right now?"* [@Starr2012].
 This strategy often leads to a 'bag-of-items' approach, where single items from various sources, such as existing questionnaires, are combined into a new EMA questionnaire.
 A benefit of this approach is that you can select items for which information on validity and